 This rule has been implemented for the Fall Semester of 2007 and is effective hereafter.
 As per House Bill 116 (Senate Bill 1231) of the Texas legislature, all students will be limited to a total of six (6) mid-semester withdrawals for their entire undergraduate academic career.
 A mid-semester withdrawal is one that occurs after the twelfth (12th) class day and is noted on the student's transcript as a "W", and upon the student receiving the sixth W, all future attempts to withdraw from a course mid-semester will be denied.
 As a result, a terminal course grade (A, B, C, D, or F) will be issued for the course in question.
-This does not include any withdrawals acquired by the student before the Fall Semester of 2007, so the count for each student under this rule is currently zero (0).
 BE SURE OF YOUR INTENTIONS TO FINISH OUT THE COURSE BEFORE CONTINUING!